Note: I have updated the following blog post to reflect the 2019 year!

 - To be more vulnerable on my blog/social media this year.
 A goal that stems from this is to incorporate video into my content more

 - To take more actionable steps towards what I want to accomplish instead of putting things off.
-A goal that stems from this intention is to acquire a theatrical agent as well as a commercial agent
+A goal that stems from this intention is to acquire a theatrical agent.

 - To make my screenwriting part of my day-to-day routine, no excuses.
 A goal that stems from this is to have a completed and much better rewrite draft by this year.

-What are some of your intentions for 2018?
+What are some of your intentions for 2019?
 I’d love to know!
 Comment below and tell me and feel free to journal your own answers to the questions above!
+Read yesterday’s post too!